SimonLodal/xenum/docs/README.md

 - Others may or may not work.

 ### Supported platforms
-The Xenum headers should work everywhere but is it possible that some of the util scripts have some GNU or Unix ism's.
+The Xenum headers should work everywhere but some of the util scripts have some GNU or Unix -ism's.

 Xenum is being developed on Linux and not currently on Windows or Mac systems so others will have to test on those.